javik223/Brittania-Craft/craft/plugins/seomatic/README.md

 * [bug] Enforce *required fields on the various settings pages in the Admin CP by doing proper validation
 * [bug] The `foundingDate` fields probably should be dateTimeField types on the Settings pages
 * [feature] Add support for `og:image:type`, `og:image:width`, and `og:image:height`
-* [feature] Add the ability to analyze a page for content vs. "focus keywords" in the SEOmetrics "just like Yoast"
 * [feature] Change the preview to a live preview when editing things in SEOmatic
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)

 ## Changelog

+### 1.1.20 -- 2016.06.06

+* [Added] Added 'Focus Keywords' to the SEOmetrics window, letting you analyze your page content for specific SEO keywords
+* [Fixed] Fixed an issue with environmentalVariables in the Site Identity/Entity URL field
+* [Improved] Forced CSS style reset on the SEOmetrics skeleton styles
+* [Improved] Include port numbers with getFullyQualifiedUrl()
+* [Improved] More accurate text to HTML % calculations
+* [Improved] Changed the CSS z-index of the SEOmetrics windows to be 9998/9
+* [Improved] Updated the README.md

 ### 1.1.19 -- 2016.05.30